qiime2/cancer-microbiome-intervention-tutorial/book/030-tutorial-downstream/070-beta-diversity.md

 are independent of one another, and therefore aren't applicable to the data used in this tutorial where multiple samples are obtained from the same individual.
-We therefore don't illustrate the use of these visualizations on this data, but you learn about these approaches and view examples in the [_Moving Pictures_ tutorial](https://docs.qiime2.org/2021.11/tutorials/moving-pictures-usage/).
+We therefore don't illustrate the use of these visualizations on this data, but you can learn about these approaches and view examples in the [_Moving Pictures_ tutorial](https://docs.qiime2.org/2021.11/tutorials/moving-pictures-usage/).
 The Moving Pictures tutorial contains example data and commands, like this tutorial does, so you can experiment with generating these visualizations on